 Bones need a diet rich in calcium.

-This same calcium gives bone its solidity and helps it maintain its balance in the reconstruction process.
+This same calcium gives the bone its strength and helps it preserve its balance during the reconstruction process.

-Vitamin D is necessary for calcium absorption.
-It does not bind calcium to bone, but facilitates its passage from the small intestine into the bloodstream.
-Its role as a calcium carrier is essential.2, 3, 4, 5
+Note that vitamin D is necessary for the absorption of calcium.
+It does not bind calcium to the bone but facilitates its passage from the small intestine into the blood circulation.
+Its role as a calcium transporter is essential.2, 3, 4, 5

-Calcium combined with magnesium reduces leg cramps, helps prevent constipation, prevents osteoporosis, aids cardiovascular function.2, 3, 4, 5
+Calcium combined with magnesium reduces leg cramps, helps prevent constipation, prevents osteoporosis, helps cardiovascular function.2, 3, 4, 5

 Collagen

-Collagen for healthy skin, digestive system, bones, joints, muscles, etc. Other elements essential to collagen production are vitamin C and zinc.
+Collagen for the health of the skin, digestive system, bones, joints, muscles, etc. Other elements are essential for making collagen: vitamin C and zinc.

 4) How does the microbiota influence hormones and women's health?